pcraciunoiu/embrangler_pelican/content/posts/2015-12-05-belated-birthday-resolutions.md

 ## 2016+

+[Startups for the rest of us](http://www.startupsfortherestofus.com/episodes/episode-268-how-to-set-annual-goals) made a great point.
+They suggested asking this question: If it was December 2016 today and I looked back on it, what would I want to celebrate?

+Here are the top things:

+* Healing and recovering from my back injury so I can continue my favorite exercises: kiteboarding, yoga (latter is actually part of recovery)
+* Continuing to be self employed and earning a living through it
+* Starting an online business and making a first sale
+* Creating (and maintaining) a social life of healthy relationships

+Even those are a lot, and I hope to come close to them.

 ### Grow my revenue by 50% with future potential

 As part of taking my business to the next level, I thought about what 2x or 3x would look like.
 Honestly, I think there is potential to 3x or even 5x in terms of revenue.